SofieBiosciences/SoftwareStandards/README.md

 8. Draft a new release https://github.com/SofieBiosciences/Elixys/releases/new
     1. Tag Version: vx.y.z @ target: master
     2. Release Version: pyelixys_vx.y.z
-    3. Copy src/pyelixys_config.txt Change_Logs section into this section
+    3. Copy src/pyelixys_config.txt Change_Logs section into the release notes section
     4. Drag & Drop this zip file created from ./osx_installer.sh into the binary section [Should look like linux_pyelixys_vx.y.z.zip]
     5. Publish Release
     6. Validate https://www.sofienetwork.com/github/releases/ displays the option for your new version.
 Validate selecting that version prompts a selection of LINUX